ceandrade/brkga_mp_ipr_cpp/README.md

 }
 ```

-Then, let's compile and see it works:
+Then, let's compile and see if it works:

 ```terminal
   $ g++ --version